jeffoneilldev/dcd-milestone-project-recipes/README.md

 ## Features
 ### Existing Features
 - All Recipes: Allows the user to browse all the recipes available on the app.
-When a recipe is selected, full details are revealed with an option to edit or delete the selected recipe.
-An image of the dish is also displayed.
+Each recipe's name is followed by either vegetarian or meateater.
+When a recipe is selected, full details (author, ingredients, image and procedure) are revealed with an option to edit or delete the selected recipe.
+If the user decides to "Edit" the recipe, then the user is brought to a pre-filled form where they can edit the details of the recipe.
+This edited version will be updated in the app.
+Also, if the user decided to "Delete" the recipe, the recipe will be deleted from the app.
 - Add Recipe: Allows the user to add their own recipe to the app by entering their details into a form and selecting the green tick.
 Next time they browse the recipes they will find their own recipe there also.
-- Search Recipes: Allows the user to search the recipe by various criteria like Vegetarian, Meat eaterss, Cuisine - Irish, Italian, Chinese, Author - 1, 2 and 3
+- Search Recipes: Allows the user to search the recipe by various criteria like Vegetarian, Meat eaterss, cuisine and author.
+When Cuisine is selected, another drop down menu appears with further choices (Irish, Italian, Chinese).
+Similarly when Author is selected, a drop down menu displays three further options (Kitty O'Shea, Paolo DiCanio, Kim Sang).
+When any of these extra options are selected, the user is brought to a page showing the reipes relevant to their selection.

 ### Features Left to Implement
 - a "likes" counter.
 - a working username/password to allow access to recipes

 ## Technologies Used
+Flask: a Python web framework for building this app.
 Materialize: Accordion effect on recipe descriptions;  collapsible headers
 Javascript: For interaction
 Bootstrap (getbootstrap.com): For the Grid System and buttons across the site.
+MongoDB databases.

 ## Testing
 As per my primary targets above: